fermano/spring-batch-remote-chunking/README.md

         </property>
     </bean>
 ```
 Let's explain previous Spring configuration fragment.
-Bean with id "**srvActivator**" is a service activator which is activated with receiving ChunkRequest object from channel chunkRequests, this channel is feeded by JMS message driven adapter with id slaveRequests, remember?
+Bean with id "**srvActivator**" is a service activator which is activated by receiving ChunkRequest object from channel chunkRequests, this channel is fed by JMS message driven adapter with id slaveRequests, remember?
 This service activator passes this request to "**slaveChunkHandler**" where ChunkRequest is handed over to **ChunkProcessorChunkHandler**.
 Here you can come up with your processor and writer you want to run at slave nodes, see **itemProcessor** and **itemWriter** properties definition.

 ### RemoteChunkHandlerFactoryBean (master node) ###